splunk-soar-connectors/imap/release_notes/unreleased.md

 **Unreleased**
-* Updated flow for fetching email uuids using imap client
+* Updated flow for fetching email uuids using imap client for 'on poll' action [PAPP-29847]
 * Added encryption for the sensitive values stored in the state file
-* Added 'bodyPart-ContentType' cef field for allowing users to keep track of each 'bodyContentType' available in each email's body part
+* Added 'bodyPart-ContentType' cef field for allowing users to keep track of each 'ContentType' available in email's body part